Chapter 15.

 While there are undeniable biophysical limits, economic growth is fundamentally about the creation of value, which can be decoupled from ever-increasing physical consumption.
 Value can increasingly be generated through knowledge, services, innovation and efficiency.

-A different lens, borrowed from biology, offers a compelling counter-narrative to this linear, extractive view.
+A different lens, borrowed from biology, offers a compelling counter-narrative to the linear, extractive view.
 When observing natural ecosystems, we see systems that become progressively diverse and abundant.

 These ecologies thrive through regenerative processes and the continuous cycling of resources.
 This biological perspective challenges us to reconsider how human economic systems can emulate such regenerative principles, moving beyond managing limits to actively cultivating conditions for sustained flourishing.